Chapter 128-4 Use of Capitol Buildings or Grounds

 (D) To protect the condition of the capitol buildings or grounds and ensure the safety of all persons, the board may require a cash bond of one thousand dollars or more to be provided by the permit holder if the event involves the use of equipment, structures, vehicles, banners or signs to be placed on or attached to the capitol buildings or grounds.
 In lieu of a bond, the permit holder may elect to obtain a letter of credit equal to the amount of the required bond.
 The bond or letter of credit shall indemnify the state of Ohio, against danger, or destruction to, or theft of state property arising in connection with or as a result of the activity of the organization, participants or spectators.
 Such bond or letter of credit will be refundable after the use if the organization has complied with all the terms and conditions of the permit.

 (E) The need for supplemental accommodations such as electricity, water, equipment, facilities, maintenance and security personnel will be determined by the board.
-Supplemental accommodations will be provided for by the board or upon request, for a fee which reasonably reflects actual costs based on current market prices.
+Supplemental accommodations will be provided for by the board or upon request, for a fee.
 The permit holder will be notified of any supplemental fees prior to the scheduled date of the activity.

 (F) The permit holder is deemed to know of and understand, and shall follow all applicable local, state or federal laws, rules or regulations, including rules 128-4-04 and 128-4-05 of the Administrative Code.

-(G) The permit holder shall maintain the capitol buildings or grounds in a responsible manner during the term of the permit, keeping them clean and free of debris.
+(G) The permit holder shall maintain the capitol buildings or grounds in a responsible manner during the term of the permit, keeping them clean and free of debris and damages.
 The permit holder will be responsible for any actual costs or damages incurred by the board as a result of the permit holder's use of capitol buildings or grounds.

 (H) The issuance of a permit by the board for use of capitol buildings or grounds shall not imply endorsement or approval by the state of Ohio of the actions, objectives, or views of the permit holder.

 (I) Denial and cancellation-- violation of any term or condition established by rules 128-4-01 to 128-4-05 of the Administrative Code and the permit is prohibited and may result in the suspension or revocation of this permit.
-The board reserves the right to deny or cancel any permit when permit fees, supplemental accommodations costs, or proof of bonding is not submitted to the board within three business days of the scheduled activity.
+The board reserves the right to deny or cancel any permit when permit fees or supplemental accommodations costs are not submitted to the board within three business days of the scheduled activity.